CHAPTER 1. GENERAL PROVISIONS

 4-1-3.
 Vehicle impoundment

 (a) Circumstances justifying impoundment.
-The OU Parking Office reserves the right to ticket, autoclamp (boot), or tow at the owner's expense any vehicle in violation of established parking rules.
+The OU Parking Office reserves the right to cite, autoclamp (boot), or tow at the owner's expense any vehicle in violation of established parking rules.
 Persistent violators may have their parking privileges denied.
 Parking control personnel of the OU Parking Office are authorized to impound vehicles as follows:

 (1) Any vehicle to which three or more parking citations have been issued where the appeal period on those citations has expired with no action taken toward their disposition.